Tasteful Women of the County

 Vida Zalnieriunas, winemaker at By Chadsey’s Cairns, started around the same time in the late 1990s.
 Along with her husband Richard Johnston they have been the driving force behind Wassail, and County wide wine events.
 Vida challenged herself to try new wines and new winemaking techniques.
 These days her Associate winemaker Dave Fredericks shares the load as Vida and Richard try to ease into retirement.

 At County Cider, Jenifer Dean plays a vital role in this hugely successful enterprise.
-Originally hired as a winemaker, she increasingly became involved in the cider making alongside her partner Grant Howes.
-Grant credits Jenifer’s meticulous attention to detail and understanding of taste profiles that appeal to women as a big part of their success.
+Originally hired as a winemaker, she increasingly became involved in the cider making alongside her late partner Grant Howes.
+Grant credited Jenifer’s meticulous attention to detail and understanding of taste profiles that appeal to women as a big part of their success.
 In 2009, they brought in Dannielle Davidson a biotechnologist to join the cidermaking and management team.
 County Cider which produces 400,000 litres of cider a year, is the largest cidery in Ontario and possibly Canada.

 Caroline Granger attended the wine technician program alongside Jenifer at Loyalist College, looking to add a new income source to the family farm on Closson Road.
 Early on she became the County representative on the Wine Council of Ontario pushing for DVA (Designated Viticultural Area) status for the Prince Edward County wines.
 Caroline’s daughter Maggie Belicastro in now the associate winemaker at their beautiful Grange of Prince Edward Winery.
 The two produce distinctly different wines from each other In France it is traditional in family wineries to see the label Pêre et Fils (Father and Son) on wine labels, Caroline is toying with the idea of adding Mêre et Fille (Mother and Daughter) to Grange labels.